 You'll also want to name some particular intermediate quantities, and assign values to them.
 I'll get to assignments later, below.

-quit();Here, the parentheses are required because quit is a function with zero arguments.
+quit();Here, the empty parentheses are required because quit is a function with zero arguments.
 And of course the semicolon is needed to terminate the statement.

 Maxima encountered a Lisp error:followed by